-Any scope change requests must be presented to Caltrans for consideration prior to allocation in the manner described in Section 28.
+Any scope changes must be presented to Caltrans for consideration prior to allocation in the manner described in Section 27.
+Caltrans will make a recommendation of approval to the Commission for final approval.

 29. FTA Transfers

 An implementing agency shall notify Caltrans as early as possible following programming, so that funding eligible for transfer from FHWA to FTA can be assigned in a timely manner to the project.
 Caltrans shall make a recommendation to the Commission regarding the readiness of the project for allocation using the same criteria used by the FTA.
 The implementing agency should submit the FTA transfer form to Caltrans along with their allocation request.
 Caltrans shall add an "FTA Transfer" notation to the vote box for projects that will require an FTA Transfer.